 In any case, Captain Haddock is a delicious mix of roughness and tenderness and I think he deserves a recipe in his honour.

 So here we go.
-The dish must contain haddock of course.
+The dish must contain haddock of course, rather more than Nadiya Hussain’s lovingly remembered version.
 Then for roughness – some panko breadcrumbs… maybe even some chopped nuts.
 For tenderness… some soft, comfortable mash.

 Haddock’s fishcakes make a fulsome lunch or light supper dish served with a green salad or a rough guacamole.
 They also make a good starter – but in that case make them half the size.